- As low as $224/Night

 About the Area

 Located in Myrtle Beach, this condo is next to a golf course and near the beach.
-Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
+Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
 Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.

 Special Instructions